rcorbish/DataSense/README.md

 ./run.sh
 ```

-Then open a browser to [http://localhost:8111/Client.html](http://localhost:8111/Client.html)
+Then open a browser to [http://localhost:8111/app](http://localhost:8111/app)
-At present I'd reccommend an environment variable *compute_library* be set to *openblas*.
+At present I'd recommend an environment variable *compute_library* be set to *openblas*.
 The cuda needs performance for conjugate gradient descent.
 It works - but too much copying to & from GPU

 Drag and drop CSV files to the drop zone to see things work